magic-network/magic-agent/CONTRIBUTING.md

 ### Implement Features

 Look through the [Github Issues](https://github.com/magic-network/magic-agent/issues) for features.
-Any unassigned "Improvement" issue is open to whoever wants to implement it.
+Any unassigned "enhancement" issue is open to whoever wants to implement it.

 ### Improve Documentation